 What is your book about?

 No, I don’t mean the plot, I mean the heart of it?
 What lies underneath all the words? (other than your blood, sweat and tears.)
 Is it about love?
 Loss?
 Choices?
 What drives your story?
 Because that’s what you need to show in your synopsis.

 An outline is detailed and probably quite long.
 It’s a breakdown of everything in your novel, including major and minor characters, subplot, chapters and twists.
 It helps you determine that your timeline, plot and story work.

 It’s a super useful tool… for yourself.
 It is not useful for a prospective agent or publisher.

 Outlines are long and detailed.

-Because this is an actual paid for book, and its so short, I won’t include much detail – and instead suggest you pay for it, read it and take your own notes.
-But effectively, you:
+Because this is a paid for book, and its so short, I won’t include much detail – and instead suggest you pay for it, read it, and take your own notes.
+But: